IBM/ibm-spectrum-scale-install-infra/README.md

      > **Note:**
      Defining node roles such as `scale_cluster_quorum` and `scale_cluster_manager` is optional.
 If you do not specify any quorum nodes then the first seven hosts in your inventory are automatically assigned the quorum role.

   2. To create NSDs, file systems and node classes in the cluster you'll need to provide additional information.
-It is  recommended to use the `group_vars` inventory file as follows:
+It is recommended to use [Ansible group variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#assigning-a-variable-to-many-machines-group-variables) (e.g. `group_vars/*`) as follows:

      ```yaml
      # group_vars/all: